somaproject/acqboard/docs/signalchain/signalchain.rst

 We filter the sampled data using an N-Tap FIR filter using fixed-point convolution.
-We use an extended-precision multiplier, 22-bit filter coefficients, and an extended-width accumulator to reduce the negative artifacts present in fixed-point aritmetic.
+We use an extended-precision multiplier, 22-bit filter coefficients, and an extended-width accumulator to reduce the negative artifacts present in fixed-point arithmetic.

 The Parks-McClellan optimum equiripple FIR filter is used for a cutoff at 10 kHz; the resulting frequency response (and coefficient-quantized